sagiv-bar/My-pordfolio/README.md

 # Sagiv Bar Portfolio

 Welcome to my portfolio!
-Here, you can find details about three of my key projects, demonstrating my expertise in various technological fields such as image processing, neural networks, and robotics.
+Here, you can find details about three of my key projects, demonstrating my expertise in various technological fields such as Computer Vision, neural networks, and Autonomous Navigation.

 ---